btomwhitehead/terraform-notes/resources.md

 - `environment`: Block of key value pairs representing the environment of the executed command. inherits the current process environment.
 E.g.
   `environment = {FOO = "bar"}`.
-- `when`: Specifies when Terraform will execute the command.
-E.g., `when = destroy`.

 #### [remote-exec](https://developer.hashicorp.com/terraform/language/resources/provisioners/remote-exec)